wagenaartje/neataptic/CONTRIBUTING.md

 yourself if it really improves the project.
 But _always_ feel free to create a pull request with new featuers, as long as you incorperate the following:
 1. What feature you are adding (/improving)
+2. A usage example of the new feature (in code!)
-2. Why you think it adds something to Neataptic
+3. Why you think it adds something to Neataptic
-3. Possible side-effects of the new feature
+4. Possible side-effects of the new feature

 Afterwards, there will be quick response - but the pull request may take some time to be accepted, so we can give other contributors time to comment as well.